aphp/edsnlp/docs/user-guide/reported-speech.md

 # Reported Speech

-The `rspeech` pipeline uses a simple rule-based algorithm to detect spans that relate to reported speech (eg when the doctor quotes the patient).
+The `eds.reported_speech` pipeline uses a simple rule-based algorithm to detect spans that relate to reported speech (eg when the doctor quotes the patient).
 It was designed at AP-HP's EDS.

 ## Declared extensions

-The `rspeech` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :
+The `eds.reported_speech` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :

 1. The `reported_speech` attribute is a boolean, set to `True` if the pipeline predicts that the span/token is reported.
 2. The `reported_speech_` property is a human-readable string, computed from the `reported_speech` attribute.
 It implements a simple getter function that outputs `DIRECT` or `REPORTED`, depending on the value of `reported_speech`.